Maoi and Tyramine Foods: Can You Take Them Together?

 Foods that must be avoided on a non-selective MAOI include:

-• All aged cheeses (cheddar, blue, brie, camembert, gouda, parmesan, swiss, gruyere, stilton, roquefort, feta, mozzarella aged more than briefly)
+• All aged cheeses (cheddar, blue, brie, camembert, gouda, parmesan, swiss, gruyere, stilton, roquefort, feta, and mozzarella aged more than briefly)

 • Fermented soy products (soy sauce, miso, tempeh, fermented bean curd, fish sauce)